 Digital assessment on location

 Ask your Coordinator of Studies to make a room reservation.
-Please ask them to reserve a slightly longer time slot than for analogue exams.
-Digital exams should take place during office hours if you want technical support to be present during the exam.
+Ask them to reserve a slightly longer time slot than for analogue exams.
+Take into account the time needed for the start-up, any students who have a right to extra time etc. Technical support on location is only possible during business hours (9-17h).

-Below are the 3 different options for digital assessment on location.
-It is preferable for all tests within a course to use the same assessment type.
+Below are the three options for digital assessment on location.
+It is preferable for all exams within a course to use the same assessment option.

 Get an impression of what examination at USC is like for students:Assessment in the USC

-Host your exam in one of the computer rooms in Lipsius or Wijnhaven.
-Students take the test in full-screen mode, so they cannot consult any other websites during the exam.
-You, as the lecturer, are present to supervise to prevent fraudulent behavior.
+The PCs in the computer rooms in Lipsius or Wijnhaven are available for digital examination.
+Students take their exam in full-screen mode, which prohibits them from consulting other website pages.
+You, as the teacher, are present as invigilator to prevent fraudulent behavior.

-Loan laptops are available to accomodate students without a laptop or technical issues.
+Loan laptops are available to accommodate students without a laptop or technical issues.

-Always try and reserve a room listed in the overview.
-If no rooms are available you can contact ECOLe about hosting it in a different room with power banks.
-This is only facilitated at campus in Leiden and with no more than two neighbouring classrooms with a max capacity of 90 students in total.
-This service is only available as a last resort.
+Always try to book a room listed in the overview.
+If no rooms are available you can contact ECOLe at firstname.lastname@example.org about hosting it in different room, possibly including the use of powerbanks.
+This is only facilitated in Leiden and with no more than 90 students total in max.
+2 neighboring rooms.